Harika444/production-ready-serverless-workshop/README.md

 # production-ready-serverless-workshop

-Demo project for the production-ready serverless workshop
+Demo project for the production-ready serverless workshop changes